|Pregnancy food safety

 How to make the order calmer

 If you decide to order, make the safety request simple.
-Ask for deli meat to be toasted until clearly hot, avoid premade deli-salad fillings when you are unsure, and eat the sandwich soon rather than saving it at room temperature.
+Ask for deli meat to be toasted until clearly hot, avoid premade deli-salad fillings when you are unsure, skip raw sprouts, and eat the sandwich soon rather than saving it at room temperature.
 If the staff cannot heat the meat thoroughly, choose a non-deli-meat option or a different meal.

 restaurant